Nonlocal games, synchronous correlations, and Bell inequalities

+for some finite set $\Omega$ and probability distribution $\mu$.
 Here $(\Omega,\mu)$ is shared randomness Alice and Bob may draw on, and $p_A$ and $p_B$ are local (conditional) probabilities they use to produce their respective outputs.
-Clearly every correlation of the form (\ref{eqn:classical:definition}) will be nonsignaling.
+Clearly every correlation of the form (\ref{eqn:classical:definition-appendix}) will be nonsignaling.
 Without loss of generality, we may assume $\mu(\omega) > 0$ for all $\omega\in \Omega$ as otherwise we simply restrict to the support of $\mu$ and still have the same form.

 In order that $p$ be synchronous we must have for each $x\in X$, whenever $y_A \not= y_B$ that

 In particular, for each $x\in X$ and $\omega\in \Omega$ we must have whenever $y_A \not= y_B$ that

 Fix some $x,\omega$.
 As $\sum_y p_A(y\:|\:x,\omega) = 1$ there exists a $y_0$ (depending on $x,\omega$) such that $p_A(y_0\:|\: x,\omega) > 0$, and so from above $p_B(y\:|\:x,\omega) = 0$ whenever $y \not= y_0$.
 Thus